-The Company considers the significant decrease in tungsten prices during 2016 when compared to prices experienced during fiscal 2015 as an indicator of possible impairment.
-Accordingly, management performed an impairment assessment for each of its two operating mines, the Los Santos Mine and Panasqueira Mine, as well as for the Wolfram Camp Mine that is expected to resume production in calendar 2017.
+The Company considers the significant decrease in tungsten prices, specifically the revision downward of future forecast prices by third party pricing services as an indicator of possible impairment.
+Despite the recent improvement in the APT commodity price during Q2 2017, forecasting services have not yet adjusted their long-term pricing forecasts.
+Accordingly, management performed an impairment assessment for each of its two operating mines, the Los Santos Mine and Panasqueira Mine, as well as for the Wolfram Camp Mine that is expected to resume production once the refurbishment of the milling circuit has been finalized and the commodity price recovers.